How to Clean-Install macOSLast updated: January 06, 2020

 - After a long wait, you will see a welcome screen asking you to choose a country/language.
 Make your selection and tap the Continue button.

 Continue going through the initial Mac setup process.
-Once login completes, eject the Install macOS High Sierra USB drive.
+Once login completes, eject the Install macOS Mojave USB drive.

 Clean-installing macOS is no panacea, but I (and some of my friends and family) have been very pleased with the results.
 It can make an old Mac feel new again, which sometimes can be well worth the hassle of setting everything up again from scratch.
 (And yes, that is definitely a hassle.)